-Many professing Christians do not walk the walk, do not entertain celibacy, are still drinking, still addicted, are living together, etc. I believe that when you are saved you are changed.
-For some, the release from addiction seems to be miraculous, in that they no longer are addicted.
+Many professing Christians do not walk the walk, do not entertain celibacy, are still drinking, still addicted, are living together, etc. I believe that when you are saved, you are changed.
+For some, the release from addiction seems to be miraculous.
+They no longer are addicted.
 For others, it seems to take forever for that change to come.
 1 Corinthians 3:15 gives me the impression that some Christians will smell of smoke but still be saved.
-My confusion is this, if someone is saved, has repented and confessed Jesus as Lord and Savior, but are continuing to commit sins (whether it is over eating, smoking, fornication, adultery, lying, thinking the wrong thoughts, pornography, omission) - sin from the smallest to the greatest still being sin - how can sin keep you out of heaven if you have received Christ?
-I don't understand why Christians aren't chastised to the point when they sin that they would try not to sin.
+My confusion is this: if someone is saved, has repented and confessed Jesus as Lord and Savior, but are continuing to commit sins (whether it is over eating, smoking, fornication, adultery, lying, thinking the wrong thoughts, pornography, omission) - sin from the smallest to the greatest still being sin - how can sin keep you out of heaven if you have received Christ?
+I don't understand why Christians aren't chastised to the point that when they sin that they would try not to sin.
 I seem to be chastised if I congratulate myself for something the Lord is telling me that He did and not me.
-Doesn't match some of the horrendous sins we are capable of doing, but for me and God, it does.
+It does not match some of the horrendous sins we are capable of doing, but for me and God, it does.
 In case I am still not making myself clear, I'm not trying to make excuses for people to sin.
 Since we are saved by accepting Christ, all sin past present and future being forgiven at the cross, how can any sin keep us out of heaven?
 They have already accepted Christ and have the gift of the Holy Spirit.
 Since the Spirit is a seal, He's not going anywhere.
 So one can't be resaved.
 One can only repent if truly sorry.
 Since only God knows the heart, we really can't even say when a person is truly saved even by their actions depending on where they are in their area of growth, but positionally, are they saved?
-Since everyone who is saved has the Holy Spirit, I think that Jesus keeps them saved by either bringing them back to the fold or taking them out of the world as when the scriptures speak of many who got sick and died when they partook of the communion the wrong way.
+Since everyone who is saved has the Holy Spirit, I think that Jesus keeps them saved by either bringing them back to the fold or taking them out of the world as when the Scriptures speak of many who got sick and died when they partook of the communion the wrong way.
 I don't want to come across as being judgmental or critical, but this is a real concern for me when I speak to other Christians who mention Jesus in their conversation and then talk about living with their boyfriend.
 I can't seem to get a hang on this.
 Can you help me out?

 These things I have written to you who believe in the name of the Son of God, so that you may know that you have eternal life.
-(NASB) 1 John 5:13
+1 John 5:13 (NASB)

 One of these tests answers your question.
 Here it is,

 The meaning of the Greek word for “keep” has the idea to carefully and watchfully keep.
 It has the idea of wanting to keep God’s commands and doing it carefully.
 The Greek tense of the word “keep” is a present active participle.
 This means a true Christian always wants to obey and faithfully keeps seeking to obey.
 The passage says that a person can claim to be a Christian, but if he/she has no desire to obey God and is not trying to obey Him, then he/she has deceived himself/herself.

 Test yourselves to see if you are in the faith; examine yourselves!
 Or do you not recognize this about yourselves, that Jesus Christ is in you– unless indeed you fail the test?
-(NASB) 2 Corinthians 13:5
+2 Corinthians 13:5 (NASB)